-In this paper, we have focussed on using AIDA for information retrieval.
+In this paper we focussed on information retrieval.
 Issues pertaining to information update were not tackled.
-These issues are particularly important in distributed timecritical systems to ensure data consistency and recency.
-In particular, it is of utmost importance to investigate the interaction between AIDA and other consistency-preserving protocols such as distributed shared memory protocols [25], caching protocols [1], and non-coherent memory protocols [13].
+These issues are particularly important in distributed time-critical systems to ensure data consistency and recency.
+In particular, it is of utmost importance to investigate the interaction between AIDA and other consistency-preserving protocols such as distributed shared memory protocols [23], caching protocols [1], and non-coherent memory protocols [13].